s-celles/xc8-wrapper/README.md

 <div align="center">

-Made with ❤️ by [Sébastien Celles](https://github.com/s-celles) for PIC developers community.
+Made with ❤️ by [Sébastien Celles](https://github.com/s-celles) for the PIC developer community.

 </div>